The principle of having more control over the things we buy is a logical one.

 Mass-produced furniture is no different to disposable fashion, it can be pretty great insofar as it’s cheap and it’s convenient (unless you have to build it from scratch with a tiny allen key) but it will never make you jump for joy because it’s a perfect fit.
 It’ll just do for now and sadly its future is most likely in landfill.

-At The Urban Editions we offer a range of designs following our particular brand aesthetic but giving you the freedom to customise, to make further additions and choices based on that product.
-Hopefully, the finished item will be around a lot longer than its off-the-shelf cousin.
+At The Urban Editions we offer a range of designs following our particular brand aesthetic but giving you the freedom to customise to suit you and make further additions and choices based on that product.
+Hopefully, ensuring that the finished piece of custom wood furniture will be around a lot longer than its off-the-shelf cousin.

 We should all be aiming to buy better and buy less.
 We hope to add convenience to that process.